bids-standard/bids-specification/src/derivatives/functional-derivatives.md

 Time series will generally be stored as tables, with a row of column headers indicating the name of the series.
-In the case where the time series varies spatially, the data SHOULD be stored in an appropriate file, such as a 4D NIfTI file, a `.time.gii` GIFTI file, or a `.dtseries.nii` CIFTI-2 file.
+In the case where the time series varies spatially, the data SHOULD be stored in an appropriate file, such as a 4D NIfTI file, a `.func.gii` GIFTI file, or a `.dtseries.nii` CIFTI-2 file.

 All time series files MUST be accompanied by a data dictionary in JSON format,